GardenGroupUO/NISP/Documentation/source/How_to_obtain_cohesive_energies.rst

 We have developed a program designed to help you to obtain the cohesive energy called LatticeFinder.
 You can find LatticeFinder at github.com/GardenGroupUO/LatticeFinder and documentation at latticefinder.readthedocs.io

 Provided in the LatticeFinder Github repository are examples of *Run_LatticeFinder.py*.
 Find these various examples at https://github.com/GardenGroupUO/LatticeFinder/tree/main/Examples.
-These examples with their accompanying results are also given in https://github.com/GardenGroupUO/LatticeFinder_Examples/tree/main/Examples

 We have also developed a Jupyter notebook with some examples of various *Run_LatticeFinder.py* that you can play with and muck around with.
 The Github repository for this Jupyter notebook can also be found at https://github.com/GardenGroupUO/LatticeFinder.